Guide written by:

 No matter how your barbecue is powered, there are a few points to keep in mind:

-The different types of barbecue in summary
+Different types of barbecue

 Mounted on legs or placed on a table, electric barbecues are easy to use and better suited to city dwellers or anyone who doesn’t have the room for a bulkier gas or charcoal model.
 Powered by an heating element, these barbecues offer precise temperature adjustments.
 They are practical, compact, lightweight and provide quick cooking times.